geeknite/geeknite.github.io/_posts/2012-04-26-Dont-buy-DLC-buy-GOTY-or-nothing.md

 ---
 title: Don't buy DLC, buy GOTY or nothing
 date: '2012-04-26T07:01:00.000+02:00'
 tags:
 - gaming
 - goty
 - dlc
-last_modified_at: '2023-07-06T00:00:00+02:00'
+last_modified_at: '2023-07-18T00:00:00+02:00'
-description: "DLC vs. Game of the Year Edition: Which Should You Choose? - An insightful critique explaining why opting for Game of the Year editions is a better choice than purchasing DLCs."
+description: "DLC vs. Game of the Year Edition: Which Should You Choose?
+An insightful critique about opting for Game of the Year editions is a better choice than DLCs"
 ---

 ![How DLC would apply to culture?](https://i.imgur.com/32pFOtc.jpg){: style="float: right;"}